 Article 5 of 11

 There's more to estate cars than a big boot.
 Use our expert guide to find an estate car that suits your needs perfectly.

-Popularity of traditional saloon and estate cars may be waning in light of the burgeoning stream of crossovers and 4x4s, but the estate (or station wagon) still has a lot to offer.
+Popularity of traditional saloon and estate cars may be waning in light of the burgeoning stream of crossovers and 4x4s, but the conventional estate (or Tourer, as many manufacturers call them) still has a lot to offer.

 Our top-10 tips for buying an estate car will help you decide which model best suits your needs.
 Then read our best estate cars guide to discover all the small, medium and large estates we recommend.

 Find out which cars should be on your shopping shortlist on our best estate cars page.